scipy-conference/scipy_proceedings/papers/edis_jakupovic/edis_jakupovic.rst

    :label:`fig:format-comparison`

 Next, we investigated what effect the chunk layout had on parallel I/O performance.
-We repeated our benchmarks on Agave (at this point, Bridges had been decomissioned and our Comet allocation had expired) but with the H5MD-chunked and H5MD-contiguous data files.
+We repeated our benchmarks on Agave (at this point, Bridges had been decommissioned and our Comet allocation had expired) but with the H5MD-chunked and H5MD-contiguous data files.
 For the serial one process case, we found a similar result in that the I/O time was dramatically increased with an approximate 10x speedup for both the contiguous and chunked file, with respect to the baseline benchmark (Figure :ref:`fig:components-chunk` A).
 The rest of the timings remained unaffected (Figure :ref:`fig:components-chunk` B-F).
 Although the absolute total benchmark time is much improved (Figure :ref:`fig:scaling-chunk` A), the scaling remains challenging, with a maximum observed speedup of 12x for the contiguous file (Figure :ref:`fig:scaling-chunk` B).